noisebridge/PythonClass/course/sqlite3.md

         1. Table - similar to an excel spreadsheet, it is a collection of rows and columns.
             1. Each column has a `name` and `the same data type for each value` in the column.
             2. Each row has one field per column.
-        2. Schema - A schema describes a table.
+        2. Schema - A schema describes the layout and columns for the tables in a database
-        3. Database - a collection of tables, schemas, and some related things.
+        3. Database - The on-disk representation of tables and other objects ('views', 'functions', ...)
-    2. Type this code into a file, `my_schema.sqlite3`, and run it to make a database:
+    2. Type this code into a file, `users_schema.sql`:

         ```
-        -- Run this file with the `.read` command.
-        -- Older sqlite3 (osx used to package a really old one) apparently don't have this.
-        -- One alternative is to run `sqlite3 < my_schema.sqlite3`

-        -- The .open command will open a database.
-If it doesn't
-        -- exist, it will create it.
-        .open "users.sqlite"

         CREATE TABLE IF NOT EXISTS "users" (
             "pKey" INTEGER PRIMARY KEY,
             "username" varchar(255) DEFAULT NULL,